AmaniGudali95/farmbeats_Agentic_AI/README.md

 ## What I learned building this

 **Chunk size is the most impactful RAG parameter.**
 Tested 6 sizes from 100 to 1200 words.
-At size 100 the NDVI explanation split across 4 chunks.
-At size 1200 only 3 chunks covered the entire paper.
 400 words balanced retrieval precision with context richness.

 **The boundary problem is real and measurable.**
-Splitting the sentence "corn should be irrigated at 50% field capacity" across a chunk boundary reduced its retrieval similarity score by 25% — from 0.847 to 0.631.
+Splitting one key sentence across a chunk boundary reduced retrieval similarity by 25% — from 0.847 to 0.631.
 Overlap is not optional.

 **Silent failures are the most dangerous bugs.**
-When ChromaDB is queried with a random vector (wrong embedder), it returns results with scores near zero and no error.
-The system confidently returns wrong answers.
-This is harder to debug than a crash.
+Wrong embedder → near-zero scores → wrong answers returned confidently with no error.
+Harder to find than a crash.

 **The system prompt determines grounding more than anything else.**
 "Answer using the retrieved passages" reduced hallucination more than tripling the number of retrieved chunks.
-Claude's instruction-following is the primary defence against confident wrong answers.

 **Brute force search does not scale.**
-At 7 chunks, brute force cosine search takes 0.233 seconds for 100 queries.
-Extrapolating to 7 million chunks: 4.47 hours per query.
-ChromaDB's HNSW index answers the same query in ~4 seconds.
+4.47 hours per query at 7M chunks.
+ChromaDB HNSW: 4 seconds.
 This is why vector databases exist.

 **Agent loops need limits.**
-Without a 10-step maximum, a poorly worded question can cause Claude to loop indefinitely calling tools, consuming tokens and never returning an answer.
-The limit plus a helpful fallback message is the minimum viable reliability feature.
+Without a 10-step maximum, ambiguous questions loop indefinitely consuming tokens and money.

+**JavaScript is case-sensitive and quote-type-sensitive.**
+`userLat` and `userlat` are different variables.
+Single quotes `'${lat}'` send literal text — backticks `` `${lat}` `` evaluate it.
+Both bugs cause silent failures.

+**Location matters for agriculture.**
+Hardcoded coordinates give wrong weather for farmers in different countries.
+GPS coordinates silently provide real local forecasts with no input from the farmer.

 ---

 ## Next steps

-- Connect Sentinel Hub API for real NDVI data
+- Sentinel Hub API for real NDVI from Sentinel-2 satellites
-- Add Ollama + Phi-3 for fully offline operation in low-connectivity areas
+- Ollama + Phi-3 for fully offline operation
-- Fine-tune a small model on agronomic decision data
+- Multilingual support — language selector in UI
-- Add outcome tracking — follow up with farmers a week after recommendations
+- Outcome tracking — follow up a week after recommendations
-- Expand knowledge base with crop-specific guides (wheat, potato, millet)
+- Crop-specific guides (wheat, potato, millet, sorghum)
-- Add multilingual support — Claude responds in farmer's language natively
+- Voice input for low-literacy farmers using Web Speech API
+- sending alerts to an email or phone.

 ---